cpoohee/tflite_flutter_plugin/README.md

 ## Flex Delegate and String Mod

 This is a fork of am15h's tflite_flutter_plugin.
-It is modded with flex delegate support on Android platform.
+It is modded with flex delegate support for the Android platform.
 An experimental string input/output is also included.

 After running the script to add dynamic libraries, you have to manually add the libtensorflowlite_flex_jni.so into the respective ABI folders where the libtensorflowlite_c.so are located.
 The flex delegate will require both libtensorflowlite_c.so and libtensorflowlite_flex_jni.so.